 - Audit snippets: Check how Google renders your first lines; refine until the preview tells the whole story.

-- Measure & refine: Use tools like KIVA to see which URLs and formats earn AI mentions, then iterate.
+- Measure & refine: Use the Wellows AI search visibility platform to identify which URLs and formats earn AI mentions, then iterate.

 This feature helps you: